High-Throughput Search and Prediction of Layered 4f-Materials: Results and Discussion

 \subsection{Structure Analysis}

-Figure~\ref{fig:sg_distribution}(a) presents a frequency distribution of the 295 layered 4f compound space groups.
-The distribution is highly concentrated in a few space groups, with most representing less than five crystals.
-Specifically, space group \#129 exhibits the highest frequency of occurrence among the compounds, with space groups \#63, and \#166 following closely in number.
-These crystal systems cover the tetragonal, orthorhombic, and trigonal families, respectively, and are consistent with layered systems that typically exhibit large $c/a$ ratios and staggered stacking configurations.
-All together, these three space groups alone account for \lh{nearly 40\%} of the total number of compounds.
+Figure~\ref{fig:sg_distribution}(a) presents the top 13 most frequent crystal structure types of the 295 layered 4f compounds.
+A full frequency distribution of the 81 total structure types is given in Fig.~1 of the Supplementary Materials~\cite{supp}.
+The distribution is highly concentrated in a few structure types, with the top 8 structure types representing more than 45\% of crystals.
+Specifically, structure type EuOI exhibits the highest frequency of occurrence among the compounds, with YbBiS$_2$O, HoSI, and YbI$_3$ structure types following closely in number.
+These crystal systems cover the tetragonal, orthorhombic, and trigonal crystal systems, respectively, and are consistent with layered systems that typically exhibit large $c/a$ ratios and staggered stacking between layers.
+All together, these 4 structure types alone account for nearly 30\% of the total number of compounds.
+The full distribution of structure types for the 295 compounds is given in the Supplementary Materials~\cite{supp}.

-The layered compounds in each space group are further categorized according to their structural similarities, where all species are considered indistinguishable and we focused only on the presence and multiplicity of Wyckoff positions in the unit cell.
-The inset in Fig.~\ref{fig:sg_distribution}(a) shows the break down of structure types for each space group with their multiplicity.
-We find the majority of space groups to host about five distinct structure types, indicative of structural diversity within each crystal class.
-Curiously, the compounds with space group \#148 are all of the same structure type.
-Additionally, we sought to identify special lattice structures such as the kagome, Lieb, and pyrochlore lattices among the 295 compounds;however, our analysis did not yield any instances of these specific lattice types within our dataset.